OpenDSA/OpenDSA/RST/en/PL/FP9.rst

 unnecessary multiplications would have already been performed on the accumulator argument by the time that zero was encountered.

-To illustrate one more neat aspect of functions that use continuation passing style, recall that negative numbers are not allowed in the input list.
+To illustrate one more neat aspect of functions that use continuation-passing style, recall that negative numbers are not allowed in the input list.
 Hence we could view the erroneous appearance of a negative number in the list as an exception, for which we would want to immediately throw an error message and abandon the computation of the product without doing any multiplications.
-Using continuation passing style to handle exceptions in this fashion is illustrated in the *product5* version of the function below.
+Using continuation-passing style to handle exceptions in this fashion is illustrated in the *product5* version of the function below.

 ::